Girish1704/Copilot-Studio-Lab1/LabFiles/exercise2.md

-# Exercise 2: Create Agent Flows and Business Process Automation
+# Exercise 2: Agent Flows and Multi-Agent Orchestration

-### Estimated Duration: 20 Minutes
+### Estimated Duration: 30 Minutes

 ## Overview

-In this exercise, you will advance your AI agent development skills by creating sophisticated Agent Flows that enable business process automation and seamless integration with Microsoft Teams.
-You'll learn to build end-to-end workflows that connect conversational AI with real-world business processes, specifically focusing on travel approval automation.
-This exercise demonstrates the power of combining conversational AI with Microsoft Power Platform capabilities to create comprehensive business solutions.

-You'll design an Agent Flow that captures employee travel requests, automatically posts them to designated Teams channels for approval, and provides feedback to users.
-Additionally, you'll create custom Topics that leverage these flows, establishing the foundation for complex multi-step business processes.
-This practical experience showcases how AI agents can serve as intelligent interfaces to enterprise workflows and automation systems.
+In this exercise, you'll add business process automation to your Safe Travels agent and experience multi-agent orchestration.
+You'll create a simple Agent Flow for travel approvals and then add a second agent that specializes in leave management.
+This demonstrates how agents can work together and how businesses can automate processes using conversational AI.

+This is where the magic happens - you'll see your agents come alive with real business functionality.
+By the end, you'll have a travel approval system that posts requests to Teams, plus a multi-agent setup where your Safe Travels agent can automatically hand off leave-related questions to a specialized Leave Manager agent.

 ## Objectives

 You will be able to complete the following tasks:

-- Task 1: Create a Microsoft Teams team and channel for travel approvals
+- Task 1: Create a simple travel approval flow (15 mins)
-- Task 2: Design and build a Travel Approval Agent Flow with Teams integration
-- Task 3: Configure flow inputs, outputs, and Microsoft Teams connectivity
-- Task 4: Create custom Topics that leverage Agent Flows for business processes
-- Task 5: Test end-to-end travel approval workflow and validate automation
+- Task 2: Build a Leave Manager agent and set up multi-agent orchestration (15 mins)

 ## Prerequisites